selimanac/defold-uWebSockets/README.md

 ### Known problems

 - Currently MacOS and iOS only.
 Not support Windows and Android yet.
-- Using SSL (wss) cause crash
+- Using SSL (wss) cause crash.
-- Not tested with 64 bit iOS devices
+- Not tested with 64 bit iOS devices.
+- Sudden disconnection from server may cause crash on iOS.

 ------